-I love taking a recipe I love and remake it with lighter flavors.
-That is exactly what I did with this yummo homemade pimento cheese dip.
+I love taking a recipe and remaking it with lighter flavors.
+That is exactly what I did with this yummo dip.
 By using light mayo and low-fat cheese, the pimento cheese spread still has amazing flavors yet not completely loaded down with calories.
-To everyone’s surprise, this dip uses low-fat ingredients.
-This is one of my favorite dip recipes.
-I love cutting up veggies and use pimento cheese to dip my veggies!
-An awesome keto, low-carb, gluten-free snack!

 It is National Cheese Day, and let me tell you, cheese is my weakness!
-When I made my life change a few years ago, one of the things I could never give up is cheese.
-I always use low-fat cheese, rarely do I use fat-free because I do not love the flavor.
+When I made my life change a few years ago, one of the things I could never give up, cheese.

 In my early 20’s, when I was a flight attendant, I was in Atlanta for a layover.
 I often ask the servers what they recommend because obviously, they know their menu.
 If you have never done that, please do, you will enjoy awesome food!
 So my server recommended the pimento cheese dip and holy moly was he right, absolutely delicious!
 I was hooked!

 I had that aha moment.
-It had been way too long since I had made Homemade Pimento Cheese Dip, and that was about to change!
-Call me crazy, but I hear angels sing every time I say Homemade Pimento Cheese Dip!
+It had been way too long since I had made this killer cheese dip, and that was about to change!
+Call me crazy, but I hear angels sing every time I say Pimento Cheese Dip!

 Pimentos are a pepper.
 They are sweet and can be grown in your garden.
-The Spruce Eats has a great article about pimentos and tips to grow at home.
+Want more info, check out the article in The Spruce Eats.

-How long can Homemade Pimento Cheese Dip be kept in the fridge?
+How long can the dip be kept in the fridge?

 Keep pimento cheese in the fridge for about a week.
 I do not freeze mine so I cannot speak on that but I don’t recommend freezing as the ingredients may separate in the defrost process.